bueller2298/daggerheart-srd/Witherwild Campaign/Session Notes/Session 4.md

 Whoever decides to make their way under cover of night to the Loon home will find a home that looks quaint enough.
 An inspection of 12 will reveal that the home looks as if someone left expediently,

 An inspection of 15 plus will reveal a small letter :
 "I hope this letter finds you well.
 Meeting you proved to be most opportune.
 I can't thank you enough for such an amazing night of merriment and conversation, and thank you for letting me into your trust.
 I will make my way soon from Alula, but I invite you to travel with me, should you desire.
-If this proves to be within your wishes approach"
+If this proves to be within your wishes approach,  approach Ileana, and speak: "Roots remember what the branches forget.
+She will tell you where I will wait for you for "